mattboehm/vim-unstack/README.markdown

 Customizing Languages
 ---------------------
 Unstack can easily be extended to support additional stack trace formats.
-Check out `:help unstack-extractors` and `:help unstack-regex-extractors` for more information.
+Check out `:help unstack_extractors` and `:help unstack_regex_extractors` for more information.

 Feel free to submit pull requests or open issues for other stack trace languages.